-Guide to Selenium WebDriver: Getting Started with Test Automation [Tutorial]
+Complete Selenium WebDriver Tutorial: Guide to Selenium Test Automation

 When it comes to web automation testing, there are a number of frameworks like Selenium, Cypress, PlayWright, Puppeteer, etc., that make it to the ‘preferred list’ of frameworks.
 The choice of test automation framework depends on a range of parameters like type, complexity, scale, along with the framework expertise available within the team.
 However, it’s no surprise that Selenium is still the most preferred framework among developers and QAs.